mishravk79/visitorinout/README.md

     1. Staff Login to the portal is very simple and anyone having any type of staff permission in Koha ILMS can loged into the system and perform the Visitor In/Out task.
 The User ID of the Staff responsible to execute the check in/out task will be saved in the libraryvisitor database which can be tracked with reports.

-F 1: Staff Login
+Figure 5: Staff Login

     2. You may “Enable Issued Book Data” fetching while member is checking-out from the exit gate to ensure proper transaction of books.
 If it is not applicable to your library you may Untick the option “Enable Issued Book Data” to show only meber detail checking-out from the library.

-F 2: The list of checked out books issued to member to be verified by staff at exit.
+Figure 6: The list of checked out books issued to member to be verified by staff at exit.

     3. Customization of Various nomenclature seen in the above screenshot like Library Name, Other headings, fonts, etc is possible by editing the concern files like css, html, etc. with the help of editor.